flyx/gps-osx/index.md

  * It comes as an app bundle which can simply be dropped into your `/Applications` folder.

-### Very important - please read before downloading

- * gtk-quartz is considered experimental and you should not expect this binary to be stable.
+**Important**: gtk-quartz is considered experimental and you should not expect this binary to be stable.
 It also is in no way supported by [AdaCore][2].
 Be aware of this before you decide to use it for any serious software development.

 ### Download